metio/terraform-provider-k8s/docs/resources/kafka_strimzi_io_kafka_v1beta2.md

 - `connect_timeout_seconds` (Number) The connect timeout in seconds when connecting to authorization server.
 If not set, the effective connect timeout is 60 seconds.
 - `delegate_to_kafka_acls` (Boolean) Whether authorization decision should be delegated to the 'Simple' authorizer if DENIED by Keycloak Authorization Services policies.
 Default value is 'false'.
 - `disable_tls_hostname_verification` (Boolean) Enable or disable TLS hostname verification.
 Default value is 'false'.
-- `enable_metrics` (Boolean) Defines whether the Open Policy Agent authorizer plugin should provide metrics.
-Defaults to 'false'.
+- `enable_metrics` (Boolean) Enable or disable OAuth metrics.
+Default value is 'false'.
 - `expire_after_ms` (Number) The expiration of the records kept in the local cache to avoid querying the Open Policy Agent for every request.
 Defines how often the cached authorization decisions are reloaded from the Open Policy Agent server.
 In milliseconds.
 Defaults to '3600000'.
 - `grants_refresh_period_seconds` (Number) The time between two consecutive grants refresh runs in seconds.
 The default value is 60.
 - `grants_refresh_pool_size` (Number) The number of threads to use to refresh grants for active sessions.
 The more threads, the more parallelism, so the sooner the job completes.
 However, using more threads places a heavier load on the authorization server.
 The default value is 5.